bennyD2323/Momentum-Javascript-FormValidation/README.md

 * Car year must be after 1900.
 * Car year cannot be in the future.
 * Date parking must be in the future.
 * Number of days must be a number.
+CHECK
 * Number of days must be between 1 and 30.
+CHECK
 * CVV must be a three-digit number.
+CHECK

 ### Step 4